Anthony Cumia: Personal life

-Cumia is a supporter of the National Rifle Association and has had a carry permit for New York City.
+Cumia is a supporter of the National Rifle Association of America and has had a carry permit for New York City.

 In 2006, Cumia bought a home in Roslyn Heights, New York, for $2.9 million.
-In 2020, he put the home up for sale with the intention to move to a southern state that more closely aligns with his views.
+In 2020, he sold the home for $2.5 million, intending to move to a southern state that more closely aligned with his views.
 Cumia eventually bought a property in South Carolina, which is now his primary residence.